 There are even more milk paint colors available now, like coral and a dark gray.

-This image from one of Miss Mustard Seed’s (aka Marian) makeovers sealed the deal for me.
-I was going to use milk paint to cover my colonial hutch.
+So that is what I decided: I was going to use milk paint to cover my colonial hutch.

 And we all now how that turned out!